Diagnosis of heart disease

 Heart attacks happen every 43 seconds, on average in the United States.
 Keep in mind though, that heart disease is often preventable and treatable.
 If you think you are at risk of developing heart disease or have symptoms, the sooner you can speak to a medical professional, the more likely you will be able to avoid a heart attack.

 Dignity Health provides personal care and treatment for heart disease.
-Schedule an appointment to check your risk factors.
+Find a Doctor to check your risk factors.